andilge/Futai-Encoder-WS2811-ring/README.md

 The ultimate DIY human light controller interface plenty of colored LEDs.

 ## Credits
-Shoutout to [ezcGman](https://github.com/ezcGman "ezcGman") for the assistance with the KiCad symbols and footprints.
+Shoutout to [ezcGman](https://github.com/ezcGman "ezcGman") for the assistance with the KiCad symbols and footprints as well as hints about thermal reliefs on pads.

 ## KiCad dependencies
 This project uses custom KiCad symbols and footprints.
 Follow folder 'libs' with all details.